 “Don’t panic the masses” is the goal of government health officials.

 In 2014 it was Ebola.
-The latest life threatening virus outbreak in 2020 is the coronavirus that started in Wuhan, China.
-The respiratory infection, which is closely related to SARS and MERS, has been spreading across China, and cases have been diagnosed in several other countries, including the United States.
+The latest life threatening virus outbreak in 2020 is the SARS-CoV-2 coronavirus that started in Wuhan, China.
+The respiratory infection quickly spreading across China and around the globe including the United States.

 Like the Ebola outbreak in 2014, health officials are assuring the public not to worry because everything was under control.
 But, is it?